Bear Viewing Lake Clark AlaskaDennis2023-12-26T17:10:21-09:00

 We Know Where the Bears Are!

-(Includes a robust lunch, all fees, and taxes!)
+(Includes a robust lunch, all park fees, and taxes!)

 Total Duration: 6 to 7 hour experience.

 Dates of Operation: May thru early September.
 One daily departure (from Anchorage).
 Times may vary due to tide schedules.
-Use Book Flights Here (below) to select your date.
+Use Book Now to select your date.

-Cancellation 2 days prior to day of travel for full refund.
+Cancellation 2 days prior to day of travel for full refund (see FAQ above).
 50% booking fee required at time of reservation.
-Full payment is preferred before departure.
 Please call or email if you have additional questions about this unique tour.
 This tour is subject to a minimum number (2) for departure.

 Children should be over 10 years for this tour.
 Due to the remoteness and unimproved locations where we travel, regretfully, we cannot accommodate disabilities or those travelers that cannot walk/hike unassisted.